 Types Of Theft Crimes And Property Offenses

-At Aldridge Law Group, we provide sound advice and effective representation to those accused of property-related crimes in Hardin County.
-We help you achieve the best outcome when you have been accused of shoplifting, burglary or another Kentucky theft offenses.
+At Aldridge & Birdwhistell Law Firm, we provide sound advice and effective representation to those accused of property-related crimes in Hardin County.
+We help you achieve the best outcome when you have been accused of shoplifting, burglary or another Kentucky theft offense.

 Why The Value Of Property Is Important

 Whether a theft crime is a felony or misdemeanor in most cases depends upon the value of the property involved.
 (For example, if the property is worth $500 or less, it will most likely be a Class A misdemeanor.)
 Some theft crimes are felonies regardless of the value of the property, such as the theft of a firearm or the theft of drugs or anhydrous ammonia.

 - Theft by deception

 - Theft of property lost, mislaid or delivered by mistake

 - Theft of services

 - Receiving stolen property

 - Obscuring identity of machine or other property